On a tropical mountainside of the Frailesca region in Mexico, farmers are planting new coffee saplings and forest trees.

 Technical support, including pest and disease management, nutrient recommendations, provision of improved seedling varieties and agroforestry practices, will be delivered up to 1,400 farmers, equipping them with the right resources and skills to increase their productivity and incomes.

-Half a million coffee saplings have been planted so far, to replace old stock, which, combined with the agronomic training, has already increased the yields of 200 farmers by 60% on average.
+Over a million coffee saplings have been distributed to farmers so far to replace old stock, which, combined with the agronomic training, has increased the yields of 510 farmers by 80% on average over the last five years, with an increase of up to 5 points in SCA scores.
+410 of these farmers have received certification and/or quality premiums.

 The farmers are also trained on post-harvest techniques and provided with specialist drying equipment, so they can elevate the quality of their beans to fetch a higher price.
 The Alliance then promotes the unique profile of these coffees, defined by cup quality according to a specific micro-lot, to markets to raise public interest and higher premiums.